livepeer/LIPs/LIPs/LIP-36.md

 Add the following steps to the algorithm described in the [spec](https://github.com/livepeer/wiki/blob/master/spec/streamflow/spec.md#rewards):

 - Set `activeCumulativeRewards = cumulativeRewards`
-- Let `earningsPool` be orchestrator's earnings pool for the current round and `prevEarningsPool` be orchestrator's earnings pool for the orchestrator's last reward round (`transcoder.lastRewardRound`).
+- Let `earningsPool` be transcoder's earnings pool for the current round and `prevEarningsPool` be transcoder's earnings pool for the transcoder's last reward round (`transcoder.lastRewardRound`).
-- Let `X` be the orchestrator's active stake for the current round
+- Let `X` be the transcoder's active stake for the current round
 - Let `delegatorsRewards` be the delegators' share of the rewards minted by the transcoder based on the transcoder's `rewardCut`
 - Let `transcoderCommissionRewards` be the transcoder's share of the rewards minted by the transcoder based on the transcoder's `rewardCut`
 - Let `transcoderRewardStakeRewards = (delegatorsRewards * activeCumulativeRewards) / X`